HLTech/vaunt/README.md

 Values of each sent enum must be a subset of corresponding enum values expected to be received.
 Corresponding enum might be of String type as well.

+Vaunt-Generator does not use "ref" (i. e. uses inlining) with the exception of JsonSchema (threat of StackOverflow).

 ## Example of code snippet with test creating Vaunt contract
 ```
 @SpringBootTest